| |

 and the very slender neck.
 I dont know of anybody in the buisness

-that makes a slender neck like that on an Octave mandolin!
-And
+that makes a slender neck like that on an octave mandolin!

-it sounds wonderful, most octaves sound muddled and and confused
+And it sounds wonderful; most octaves sound muddled and confused

 Robinson, Bellingham, WA